 §61-2-29b.
-Financial exploitation of an elderly person, protected person or incapacitated adult; penalties; definitions.
+Financial exploitation of an elderly person, protected person, or incapacitated adult; penalties; definitions.

-- (a) Any person who financially exploits an elderly person, protected person or an incapacitated adult in the amount of less than \$1,000 is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 or confined in jail for not more than one year, or both fined and confined. - (b) Any person who financially exploits an elderly person, protected person or an incapacitated adult in the amount of \$1,000 or more is guilty of a felony and, upon conviction thereof, shall be fined not more than \$10,000 and imprisoned in a state correctional facility not less than two nor more than twenty years. - (c) Any person convicted of a violation of this section shall, in addition to any other penalties at law, be subject to an order of restitution. - (d) In determining the value of the money, goods, property or services referred to in subsection (a) of this section, it shall be permissible to cumulate amounts or values where such money, goods, property or services were fraudulently obtained as part of a common scheme or plan. - (e) Financial institutions and their employees, as defined by section one, article two-a, chapter thirty one-a of this code §31A-2A-1 and as permitted by subsection thirteen, section four of said article, others engaged in financially related activities, as defined by §31A-8c-1section one, of article eight-c, chapter thirty one-a this code caregivers, relatives and other concerned persons are permitted to report suspected cases of financial exploitation to state or federal law-enforcement authorities, the county prosecuting attorney and to the Department of Health and Human Resources, Adult Protective Services Division or Medicaid Fraud Division, as appropriate.
+- (a) Any person who financially exploits an elderly person, protected person, or an incapacitated adult in the amount of less than \$1,000 is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 or confined in jail for not more than one year, or both fined and confined. - (b) Any person who financially exploits an elderly person, protected person, or an incapacitated adult in the amount of \$1,000 or more is guilty of a felony and, upon conviction thereof, shall be fined not more than \$10,000 and imprisoned in a state correctional facility not less than two nor more than 20 years. - (c) Any person convicted of a violation of this section shall, in addition to any other penalties at law, be subject to an order of restitution. - (d) In determining the value of the money, goods, property, or services referred to in subsection (a) of this section, it shall be permissible to cumulate amounts or values where the money, goods, property, or services were fraudulently obtained as part of a common scheme or plan. - (e) Financial institutions and their employees, as defined by §31A-2A-1 of this code and as permitted by §31A-2A-4 of this code, others engaged in financially related activities, as defined by §31A-8C-1 of this code, caregivers, relatives, and other concerned persons are permitted to report suspected cases of financial exploitation to state or federal law-enforcement authorities, the county prosecuting attorney, and to the Department of Health and Human Resources, Adult Protective Services Division, or Medicaid Fraud Division, as appropriate.
 Public officers and employees are required to report suspected cases of financial exploitation to the appropriate entities as stated above.
 The requisite agencies shall investigate or cause the investigation of the allegations.